russellballestrini/russell.ballestrini.net/content/2017-10-22-so-you-are-planning-a-beta.rst

 I'm running a beta for `Remarkbox <https://www.remarkbox.com>`_ and my biggest take away:

-    Collect information from a potential customer as soon as possible — Catch them in active pursuit of a solution to their problem.
+    Always collect information from potential customers as soon as possible.
+    Catch customers while they pursue a solution to their problems.

 Don't just ask for an email address, have them fill out a short survey right away.
 If you only ask for an email, your out of luck if you need more information; people will not answer a question after the fact.